'We'd carry a purse too': Spokane County firefighters' response to Tomi Lahren tweet gains attention

-SPOKANE COUNTY, Wash. — Spokane County firefighters are responding on Tuesday to a tweet from Fox News personality Tomi Lahdren directed at Democratic presidential nominee Joe Biden.
+SPOKANE COUNTY, Wash. — A response from Spokane County firefighters to a tweet from Fox News personality Tomi Lahren is garnering national attention on Tuesday.

 Her tweet has received tens of thousands of comments – some of them critical – including one from the union representing Spokane County Fire District 8.
 The district's four fire stations are located in the Moran, Valleyford, Ponderosa and Saltese areas.